-The Department shall maintain an electronic file copy and a physical file copy, if necessary, for each parcel which is either being acquired, leased, or maintained by OCTA.
+• The Real Property Department shall maintain an electronic file copy and a physical file copy for each parcel which is either being acquired, leased or maintained by OCTA.

-XIX.
+XVII.
 Procedure Amendments

-This manual may be amended by a recommendation for approval to the CEO from the Executive Director, Capital Programs upon recommendation by the Real Property Manager.
-Any recommendation must be concurred with by General Counsel.
-Any recommended amendment to this manual must be in compliance with the requirements of all federal and state laws, statutes and regulations, as referenced above.
-Any recommended amendment to this manual must be in compliance and must not be in conflict with any action approved by the Board.
+The Real Property Policies and Procedure Manual may be amended by a recommendation for approval to the Chief Executive Officer from the Executive Director, Capital Programs upon recommendation by the Real Property Manager.
+Any recommendation must be concurred with by OCTA's General Counsel.
+Any recommended amendment to the Real Property Policies and Procedure Manual must be in compliance with the requirements of all federal and state laws, statutes and regulations, as referenced above.
+Any recommended amendment to the Real Property Policies and Procedure Manual must be in compliance and must not be in conflict with any action approved by the OCTA Board of Directors.

-XX.
+XVIII.
 Supplemental Guidelines and Procedures

-The Real Property Manager may incorporate and modify additional supplemental guidelines and procedures that detail the day-to-day steps needed to ensure work product quality when implementing policies and procedure as approved in this manual, the Caltrans Right of Way Manual, and the Local Assistance Manual.
-These additional supplemental guidelines and procedures are unofficial daily steps intended to assist the Department when working with OCTA staff and consultants and are not applicable to the authorized provision under Paragraph XIX Procedure Amendments.
+The Real Property Manager may incorporate and modify additional supplemental guidelines and procedures that detail the day-to-day steps needed to insure work product quality when implementing Policies and Procedure as approved in this Manual, the Caltrans Right of Way Manual and the Local Assistance Manual.
+These additional supplemental guidelines and procedures are unofficial daily steps intended to assist the Real Property Department when working with OCTA staff and consultants and are not applicable to the authorized provision under Paragraph XVII Procedure Amendments.